 The Ivy Chelsea Garden

-Practical Tips and Map for Al Fresco Dining in London
+Practical Tips and Map for Restaurants with Outdoor Seating in London

-- Look, I know it’s a bore and I kind of keep repeating myself here but you should book ahead to avoid disappointment.
+- Look, we know it’s a bore and we kind of keep repeating ourselves here but you should book ahead to avoid disappointment.
 Trying to find a restaurant with outdoor seating in London that still has availability a couple of hours before dinner on a Saturday is the kind of Herculean task you should spare yourself if at all possible.

 PS: Looking for more inspiration and ideas?
 Check out the Unusual London Book.